timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 If the number size was less than the maximum size, we'd just padded it with zeros, so `1` becomes `0001`, `23` — `0023`, and `456` — `0456`.

-Knowing that we deal with four 4-digit numbers, we can choose the right SIMD method for the parsing.
+Knowing that we deal with four 4-digit numbers, we can choose the right method for parsing the numbers.

 There are two things left to cover: how exactly we shuffle an arbitrary pattern into a vector of equally-sized numbers, and the implementation of the parsing methods for each slot size.
 We will explore both in the next section.